daidodo/format-imports-vscode/README.md

 `import-sorter.json` is searched in a similar way if it's a relative path.

-If `tsImportSorter.configuration.configurationFileName` is an absolute path, e.g. `/path/to/import-sorter.json`, no search is needed.
+If `"tsImportSorter.configuration.configurationFileName"` is an absolute path, e.g. `/path/to/import-sorter.json`, no search is needed.

-The configurations will merge together, the precedence is:

-VS Code configuration < `import-sorter.json` < `package.json`

-So if you want global settings, just put a `import-sorter.json` in your workspace folder, and any rules in local `package.json` will still be respected.

 ### Ignore files or import declarations

 There are a few ways to exclude files from inspection:

-- Add path patterns to extension config in VSCode.
+- Add path patterns to user/workspace/folder settings in VSCode.
   ```json
   "tsImportSorter.configuration.exclude": ["pathPattern"],
   ```